 To generate the training and validation datasets, we employ fractional smearing with the threshold $t = 0.5$ for each of the targets $R_{i,ij}(z_p)$.
 The training dataset contains around 650k events, the validation dataset 220k events, and the test dataset (generated without fractional smearing), 200k events.

-In Fig.~\ref{fig:reco_WZ_1D} we show the results at reco-level for each of the three Wilson coefficients.
-Now, we replace the averaged likelihood ratio with the test statistics $q(\theta)$ derived on the basis of the full likelihood, see App.~\ref{app:like}.
+Fig.~\ref{fig:reco_WZ_1D} shows the results at reco-level for each of the three Wilson coefficients.
+In it, we replace the average likelihood ratio with the test statistics $q(\theta)$ derived on the basis of the full likelihood, see App.~\ref{app:like}.
 For reference, we also show the limits from the cross-section only and from the 1-dimensional $m_{WZ}^T$ histogram with seven bins and the boundaries 200~GeV, 400~GeV, 600~GeV, 800~GeV, 1~TeV, 1.5~TeV, and 2.5~TeV.
-As expected, the parton-level truth would be most constraining.
-The parton shower, the detector resolution, and the missing energy lose information.
-At the reco-level, limits from the total rate are poor, in particular for $c_{WWW}$, which mainly affects the tail of the $m_{WZ}^T$ distribution.
+As expected, the parton-level truth is the most constraining input.
+The parton shower, the detector resolution, and the presence of missing energy result in a loss information.
+At reco-level, limits from the total rate are poor, in particular for $c_{WWW}$, which mainly affects the tail of the $m_{WZ}^T$ distribution.
 Including kinematic information via the $m_{WZ}^T$-histogram tightens the expected limits significantly.
 Using SBI, the limits are further improved, most notably for $c_{\Phi q}^{(3)}$.
-We again find the uncertainty estimate from the repulsive ensemble to be very small, indicating the robustness of our results.
+We again find a very small uncertainty estimate from the repulsive ensemble, indicating the robustness of our results.
 L-GATr leads to a further improvement for $c_{WWW}$ and $c_{\Phi q}^{(3)}$.

-The 2-dimensional 1-sigma and 2-sigma confidence regions are shown in Fig.~\ref{fig:reco_WZ_2D}.
+The 2-dimensional $1\,\sigma$ and $2\,\sigma$ confidence regions are shown in Fig.~\ref{fig:reco_WZ_2D}.
 The number of events is given by the expected SM events at Run-3, with $\mathcal{L} = 300\ifb$.
 The cross-section-only limits have flat directions which are lifted by including kinematic information.
 As expected, the histogram information is the least constraining, followed by the repulsive ensemble SBI results.
 The most constraining power at reco-level comes from L-GATr, with a substantial improvement over the MLP along the diagonal in the $(c_{\Phi WB}, c_{\Phi q}^{(3)})$ direction.